openSUSE/security-team-blog/_posts/2024-01-22-darkhttpd-basic-auth-issues.markdown

 version under review was [1.14][darkhttpd-reviewed-version].

-A [version 1.15 bugfix release][darkhttpd-fixed-version] containing a bugfix and an additional warning message are available.
+A [version 1.15 bugfix release][darkhttpd-fixed-version] containing a bugfix and an additional warning message is available.
 I requested CVEs from Mitre for the two issues found during this review.
 They have not been assigned yet, though.
 I will give an update once I know them.